skriptble/hyper/collection/json/consumer/ARCHITECTURE.md

 to remain clear as to the intent of a specific retrieval query.

 ###Finding & Traversing Links
+Clients should be able to retrieve links via their rel or name attribute.
+They should then be able to traverse those links to another C+J document.
+Links returned from the collection should implement a link interface, allowing several different implementation backends to be used.

 ###C+J Error
 When the C+J document being parsed contains an error a special error type should